-- Area number of pixels in the segment. - Perimeter number of pixels on the segment perimeter. - Perimeter edge orientation a 6-bin histogram of the orientation of the segment perimeter.
-The orientation of each edge pixel is estimated by the orientation of the filter of maximum response within a set of $17 \times 17$ oriented Gaussian filters (see Figure 8 for examples).

-- Perimeter-area ratio ratio between the segment perimeter and area.
-This feature measures the complexity of the segment shape: segments of high ratio contain irregular perimeters, which may be indicative of the number of people contained within. - "Blob" count number of connected components, with more than 10 pixels, in the segment.
+- Perimeter-number of pixels on the segment perimeter. - Perimeter edge orientation-a 6-bin histogram of the orientation of the segment perimeter.
+The orientation of each edge pixel is estimated by the orientation of the filter of maximum response within a set of 17×17 oriented Gaussian filters (see Fig. 7 for examples). - Perimeter-area ratio-ratio between the segment perimeter and area.
+This feature measures the complexity of the segment shape: segments of high ratio contain irregular perimeters, which may be indicative of the number of people contained within. - "Blob" count-number of connected components, with more than 10 pixels, in the segment.

-2) Internal edge features: The edges within a crowd segment are a strong clue about the number of people in it [13].
-[14].
-A Canny edge detector [43] is applied to the image, the output is masked to form the internal edge image (see Figure 7), and a number of features are extracted.
+2) Internal Edge Features: The edges within a crowd segment are a strong clue about the number of people in it [13], [14].
+A Canny edge detector [43] is applied to the image, the output is masked to form the internal edge image (see Fig. 8), and a number of features are extracted.

-- Edge length number of edge pixels in the segment. - Edge orientation 6-bin histogram of edge orientations. - Minkowski dimension fractal dimension of the internal edges, which estimates the degree of "space-filling" [44].
+- Edge length-number of edge pixels in the segment. - Edge orientation-6-bin histogram of edge orientations. - Minkowski dimension-fractal dimension of the internal edges, which estimates the degree of "space-filling" of the edges [44].

-3) Texture features: Texture features, based on the graylevel co-occurrence matrix (GLCM), were used in [15] to classify image patches into 5 classes of crowd density (very low, low, moderate, high, and very high).
-In this work, we adopt a similar set of measurements for estimating the number of pedestrians in each segment.
-The image is first quantized into 8 gray-levels, and masked by the segment.
-The joint probability of neighboring pixel values, $p(i, j|\theta)$ , is estimated for four orientation, $\theta \in \{0^{\circ}, 45^{\circ}, 90^{\circ}, 135^{\circ}\}$ .
-A set of three features is extracted for each $\theta$ (12 total texture features).
+3) Texture Features: Texture features, which are based on the gray-level cooccurrence matrix, were used in [15] to classify image patches into five classes of crowd density (very low, low, moderate, high, and very high).
+In this paper, we adopt a similar set of measurements for estimating the number of pedestrians in each segment.
+The image is first quantized into eight gray levels and masked by the segment.
+The joint probability of neighboring pixel values $p(i, j|\theta)$ is then estimated for four orientation, $\theta \in \{0^\circ, 45^\circ, 90^\circ, 135^\circ\}$.
+A set of three features is extracted for each θ for a total of 12 texture features.